Mermade/widdershins/README.md

 If you need to support a version of Slate \<v1.5.0 (or a renderer which also doesn't support display-names for language-tabs, such as `node-slate`, `slate-node` or `whiteboard`), you can use the `--environment` option with the included `whiteboard_env.json` file to simply achieve this.

-The `loadedFrom` option is only needed where the OpenApi / Swagger definition does not specify a host, and (as per the OpenApi [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields)) the API endpoint is deemed to be based on the source URL the definition was loaded from.
+The `loadedFrom` option is only needed where the OpenAPI / Swagger definition does not specify a host, and (as per the OpenAPI [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields)) the API endpoint is deemed to be based on the source URL the definition was loaded from.

 Note that the list of included files is simply passed into the header of the markdown file, they are actually included by Slate or the alternative you use.